komatsu98/my_blog/Reasons_for_using_design_patterns/en.md

 ## What is a Design Pattern?

-So getting started then, what exactly is a `Design Pattern`?
+So getting started thờn, what exactly is a `Design Pattern`?
 Here are a couple of definitions for the term:

 Extracted from [Wikipedia][2]: